 Register Your Computer by August 15

-All student computers, both new and returning, must be registered yearly with the Information Technology Department by August 15.
-To register your student’s computer, log in to the Brewster Parent Portal after June 4, and click on the Register Laptop Serial Number link in the Forms section.
-Don't hesitate to call our Tech helpline at 603-569-7000 with any questions or assistance.
+All student computers, both new and returning, must be registered yearly with the Technology Department by August 15.
+To register your student’s computer, log in to the Brewster Parent Portal after June 4, and click on the Register Laptop Serial Number link in the Academic Portal.
+Don't hesitate to call our tech helpline at 603-569-7000 with any questions or assistance.

 Which Apple Computer Should I Buy?

 We recommend waiting until the end of June before purchasing your computer to take advantage of any new product lines from Apple -- education discounts are detailed below.
-If you are purchasing a new MacBook Pro, MacBook Air, or Retina Display MacBook Pro, here are a few things to keep in mind:
+If you are purchasing a new MacBook Pro or MacBook Air, here are a few things to keep in mind:

-● Apple recently came out with a new MacBook, not Pro, not Air, just plain MacBook.
-This laptop is lower powered and does not keep up with the performance of other current Apple laptops.
-It was not intended for media work and thus will not meet the needs of your son or daughter at Brewster.
+● Apple recently came out with a new MacBook, not the Pro or Air, just plain MacBook.
+This laptop is lower powered and was designed to be a lightweight, light-duty notebook not generally well suited for all the classroom work and does not keep up with the performance of other current Apple laptops.
+We will accept this model but do not recommend the MacBook for a new computer purchase.

 ● If you purchase from an Apple retail store, be sure to ask for the student discount – Brewster Academy is a registered educational facility with Apple.